zhantongz/stvCount/README.md

 1,2,3
 ```

-Three voters (1st, 3rd and 4th ballot) ranked `candidate1` as their first
+Here, three voters (1st, 3rd and 4th ballot) ranked `candidate1` as their first
 preference. `candidate2` is ranked the first on the second ballot.